ld4l-labs/bibliotek-o/doc/admin/crm-checklist.md

   * Generate new documentation.
 Currently we use the [online LODE tool](http://www.essepuntato.it/lode) for auto-generating documentation of bibliotek-o.
 Follow the [instructions for generating LODE documentation](/doc/lode/readme.md).
   * Update the [change log](/CHANGELOG.md) by reviewing the GitHub history.
   * Update the [README](/README.md).
 At a minimum, the News section should be updated to include announcement of the new version.
   * Generate new documentation of the ontology modules using the LD4LOntologyDocBuilder (forked to the GitHub ld4l-labs organization).
+Copy the generated `overview.html` to the `/site/` directory.

 * Site
-  * Copy `bibliotek-o.owl` as `ontology.owl` to the appropriate subdirectory of `/site/`, and the generated `/doc/lode/ontology.html` file to the same directory.
+  * Copy `bibliotek-o.owl` as `ontology.owl` to the appropriate subdirectory of `/site/`.
+The generated LODE documentation has been copied to the same directory in the previous step of regenerating the documentation, according to the [instructions](/doc/lode/readme.md).
-  * Update the bibliotek-o.org home page, if necessary.
+  * Update the bibliotek-o.org home page `/site/index.html`, if necessary.

 ## Release tasks